Writing up your PhD and Preparing for the Viva

 Writing up qualitative research

-This independent self study pack is aimed at PhD researchers working on a qualitative thesis who have completed their data collection and analysis and are at the stage of writing up.
+This independent self study pack is aimed at Postgraduate Researchers working on a qualitative thesis who have completed their data collection and analysis and are at the stage of writing up.

 The units available for download are: